Yibizo/Software-Requirements/README.md

 The videogame itself contains a few different screens.

 - The 2.5D overworld which can be explored, in addition to including puzzles and leading to combat determined by RNG.
-- Combat, in which you are abke to see enemy stats, your stats and options for the turn, which also includes the terminal.
+- Combat, in which you are able to see enemy stats, your stats and options for the turn, which also includes the terminal.
 - Cutscenes, which are brief and offer no player interaction, apart from skipping said cutscene.

 Identifying the individual screens (for an app), or pages (for a website) are where a product’s shape starts to become clear.
 They are a distillation of the user stories into a set of distinct sections that satisfy the needs and behaviors identified so far.
 The process of outlining an application’s screens may also highlight any requirements or considerations that have been overlooked up to this point.